benaitcheson/coder-academy-terminal-app/README.md

 ---
 ## Gems
-Here is a list of the gems used for this application:
+Here is a list of the gems used for this application and a quick description on how they helped:

-- TTY Prompt
+- [TTY Prompt][7]

+This Gem helped to make menu items display in one action in the terminal.

-- TTY Progressbar
+- [TTY Progressbar][8]

+This Gem was purely to display a loading bar to make it seems the terminal was loading or taking longer then anticipated.

-- TTY Table
+- [TTY Table][9]

+This Gem was used the display recipe ingredients in a easy to view table with minimal code.

-- JSON (haven't used this yet)
+- [JSON (haven't used this yet)][10]

+This Gem helps display data from an API in a legible format.

-- Artii
+- [Artii][11]

+The Artii Gem was used to make a display header for the RubyRecipe logo.

 All gems sourced from [Rubygems.org][3]